Vyral/base-template/_posts/2018-11-20-on-waiting-until-spring-to-buy-a-home.md

 {% include youtube.html %}

-<center>Today we wanted to discuss waiting until spring to buy a home and why that might not be such a good idea in this market.</center>
+<center><em>Today we wanted to discuss waiting until spring to buy a home and why that might not be such a good idea in this market.</em></center>

+&nbsp;

 We hear it all the time: “I’m going to wait until spring to buy a home, rather than try to find one over the holiday season.”